butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 ![](img/get_one_model_info.jpg)

-## Proxy
+## Settings
-**If you are updating to new version, you need to re-lanuch SD webui before using it.**

-Proxy textbox is at the bottom of extension tab.

-**Each time you fill or clear a proxy value, you need to save setting, and Re-load UI with setting tab's reload button.**

-Then all requests to civitai will use the proxy.
+Now all settings are moved into Setting tab->civitai helper section.

-For some sock5 proxy, need to be used as "socks5h://xxxxx".
+For some sock5 proxy, need to be used as "socks5h://127.0.0.1:port".

-## Other Setting
-**The Save Setting button, will save both "Scan Model"'s setting and other setting.**

-* "Always Display Button" is good for touch screen.
-* "Show Buttons on Thumb Mode" will turn on/off additional Buttons on thumbnail.
 ![](img/other_setting.jpg)

 ## Preview Image